 1. Don’t use Mass Media to try and build / close Relationships; that’s a waste of time.
 Use Mass Media for what it’s very efficient at – creating Awareness and Intent.
 The first step of the 2-step, it’s the Push part.
 If Push sounds like it’s intrusive, remember people expect Push from Mass Media to begin with.
 You have the proper context; that’s why Mass Media can be effective for Push.

 Use unique taglines and phrases in the execution, knowing a search on the web is a high probability next step.
-Google just released a study on what this looks like for newspapers, complete with a neat PDF diagram (see page 2).
+Google just released a study on what this looks like for newspapers.
 Make sure the web team is prepped for the Mass Media, that they have optimized the unique taglines and phrases for Search, both Paid and Organic.

 2. Make sure the copy directly implies you are open for the Brand Promise to be tested in an interactive environment, where Brand Proof will take place.
 This will usually be the web, but it could be a call center or other venue.
 Invite those with Intent to convert this Intent to Desire through Interaction with you; this is Pull.

 Focus on driving curiosity and peaking Interest rather than selling, e.g. “Want to Know More?
 Here’s our web site…”

 3. Pull is self-service, it’s about proper execution – consistency with the Mass message, ease of use, transparent, Relationship building.
 Potential customer is now driving, you are awaiting response.
 Answer the questions raised by the Brand Promise (on a web site or in the call center), allow them to be tested.